ankraft/ACME-oneM2M-CSE/docs/Installation.md

 ## Running the CSE

+You can start the CSE by simply running it from the command line:

+	python3 -m acme

-Please refer to the [Running](Running.md) documentation for instructions how to start and run the ACME CSE next.
+Please refer to the [Running](Running.md) documentation for more detailed instructions how to start and run the ACME CSE.

 ---
 ## Certificates and Support for https